LEARN JAPANESE WITH PIMSLEUR

 Hosting at Hostel Grids Akihabara

-On my 2016 trip to Japan I stayed about 14 days in Tokyo in a Hostel called Grids Akihabara and I paid about 140 USD.
-The Hostel was 5 minutes from Akihabara station and it was less than 100 a day, a very affordable price for what it offers.
+During my trip to Japan in 2016, I spent about 14 days in Tokyo at a hostel called Grids Akihabara and I paid around 1200 reais.
+The hostel was a 5-minute walk from Akihabara station and the daily rate was less than 100, a very reasonable price for what it offers.

 It is worth remembering that most hostels that are shared rooms do not provide breakfast included due to their low price.
 I really liked Grids, because the environment is totally organized, clean and it doesn't even feel like you're in shared rooms.